ploMP4/GoGo-MyProject/README.md

 Below is documentation for creating your own config file.
-You can also use the [example](https://github.com/ploMP4/GoGo-MyProject/blob/main/examples/config/example.json) file as a template or modify the [already existing](https://github.com/ploMP4/GoGo-MyProject/tree/main/examples/config) ones
+You can also use the [example](https://github.com/ploMP4/GoGo-MyProject/blob/main/examples/config/example.json) file as a template or modify the [already existing](https://github.com/ploMP4/GoGo-MyProject/tree/main/examples/config) ones.

 ### Commands:

+> json: "commands"
+>
 > Array\<Array\<string>>

 Array with the commands that will be executed.
-Commands should be passed as an array of strings instead of using spaces
+Commands should be passed as an array of strings instead of using spaces.

 **_Example:_**